ChainTerra/BTCLT-Guide/cloutpool.md

 # Hero section
 title: CloutPool
-description: Why was OpenFranchise created?
-What is its proposed purpose and advantage of the traditional franchise model?
+description: What is the CloutPool project and general information regarding CloutPool.

 # Author box
 author: